MOClim/climate-data-analysis/python/week02_basics_timeseries1/day03_loops.md

 # Week 02 (Day 3): Python Basics

-## Overview
+## ## Overview

-This module introduces loop constructs in Python, focusing on iterative operations over lists and simple data structures.
-These techniques form the computational foundation for processing sequential and gridded climate datasets.
+This lesson introduces Python loops and iterative operations commonly used in climate and geoscience data analysis workflows.

 ## Learning Objectives

-By the end of this module, you will be able to:
-- Implement for loops using index-based and direct iteration
-- Apply enumerate() for efficient index-value pairing
-- Use while loops with conditional control
-- Execute and modify Python scripts from the command line
-- Interpret loop behavior in the context of data iteration

-## Topics Covered

-- Index-based loops (range, len)
+- Understand `for` loops
-- Direct iteration over sequences
-- enumerate() for combined indexing and access
+- Iterate through lists and arrays
-- Conditional iteration using while loops
+- Apply loops to climate datasets
-- Basic file inspection and execution in a Unix-like environment
+- Automate repetitive calculations

 ---

-## Exercise: Modify the Namelist
+### Exercise 1: Modify the Namelist

 This exercise introduces basic file operations and code editing within a Unix-like environment.

-### Step 1: Access the repository
+#### Step 1: Access the repository

 Open the Week 02 directory in your local clone of the repository:
 ```bash
 cd python/week02_basics_timeseries1
 ```

-### Step 2: Create a new file
+#### Step 2: Create a new file
 ```bash
 cp w02_01_namelist.sample.py w02_01_namelist.py
 ls
 ```

-### Step 3: Edit the code
+#### Step 3: Edit the code
 ```bash
 vi w02_01_namelist.py
 ```